-3.6.2 Selective Inlining
+3.7.2 Selective Inlining

-Piumarta and Riccardi [61] present selective inlining.
+Piumarta [60] presents selective inlining.
 Selective inlining constructs superinstructions when the virtual program is loaded.
 They are created in a relatively portable way, by memcpy'ing the compiled code in the bodies, again using GNU C labels-as-values.
 The idea is to construct (new) super instruction bodies by concatenating the virtual bodies of the virtual instructions that make them up.
-This works only when the code in the virtual bodies is position independent, meaning that the destination of any relative branch in a body is in that body also.
+This works only when the code in the virtual bodies is position independent, meaning that the destination of any relative branch in a body remain in that body.
 Typically this excludes bodies making C function calls.
-Like us, Piumarta and Riccardi applied selective inlining to OCaml, and reported significant speedup on several micro benchmarks.
+This technique was first documented earlier [64], but Piumarta's independent discovery inspired many other projects to exploit selective inlining.
+Like us, he applied his optimization to OCaml, and reports significant speedup on several micro benchmarks.
 As we discuss in Section 5.3, our technique is separate from, but supports and indeed facilitates, inlining optimizations.